 Maria Miduki is part-Italian and part-Japanese, and her mixed heritage is reflected in her deck.
 As I have said, the titles are in Italian.
 The figures in most cards are of European appearance.
 The Devil card (Il Diavolo) goes one step further and embodies influence from Italian art.
 The devil is a beautiful woman.
 She does have little devil-horns and rather terrifying talons where her feet should be, but she is beautiful.
-This motif is found in the many Renaissance paintings entitled The Temptation of St. A... read more reviews or write a review.
+This motif is found in the many Renaissance paintings entitled The Temptation of St. A... read more reviews.

 Similar Decks to Angel TarotTheme: Rider-Waite Clone

 Creators: Maria Miduki, Michel Angela